Image: Shutterstock

 1. Can I drink chamomile tea while breastfeeding?

-Limited research exists on the effects of chamomile tea on nursing mothers, and a few also state chamomile as a potential galactagogue (milk production booster).
-Chamomile tea might be safe to drink during breastfeeding when consumed in moderation.
+Limited research exists on the effects of drinking chamomile tea while breastfeeding.
+A few studies suggest that chamomile may act as a galactagogue, promoting milk production and aiding relaxation.
+Hence, when consumed in moderation, chamomile tea might be safe to drink during breastfeeding.
 However, chamomile might trigger an allergic reaction in sensitive mothers.
-Hence, consult your doctor before consuming chamomile tea (6) (7).
+Therefore, it is ideal to consult your doctor before consuming chamomile tea while nursing (1) (14) (15).

 2. What herbal teas dry up breast milk?

-While not much is known about the effects of all the herbs on nursing mothers, it is known that peppermint might reduce the milk supply, thus leading to drying up of the breast milk.
+While not much is known about the effects of herbs on nursing mothers, it is known that drinking peppermint tea while breastfeeding might reduce milk supply, thus leading to the drying up of breast milk.
 Parsley, sage, black walnut, and lemon balm might also decrease the milk supply.
 Therefore, it is advisable to consult a doctor before consuming these herbs during lactation (2).

 Herbal teas while breastfeeding can either improve or reduce milk supply.
-Some teas, including fenugreek or raspberry leaf teas, are likely to increase breast milk supply and aid in the recovery after delivery.
+Some teas, including fenugreek or raspberry leaf teas, are likely to increase breast milk supply and aid in postpartum recovery as natural remedies.
 However, peppermint, star anise, or aloe teas might harm the mother and the baby and affect breast milk production.
 Therefore, it is better to consult a lactation expert or medical practitioner before consuming any herbal tea and check its contents before having it.

 Infographic: Herbal Teas That Can Increase Breast Milk Production